 The manufacturers sell peptides in freeze-dried powder or lyophilized form.
 Lyophilization is the technique whereby water gets removed from a solution upon freezing.
 The use of vacuum allows ice to be directly converted into vapor from solid without passing through the intermediate liquid phase.
 The powder either has a granular appearance or looks fluffy, depending on the technique used for lyophilization.

 The lyophilized peptides need to be dissolved in the solvent before use.
 There is no universal solvent that can be used for all the peptides.
 The choice of solvent is guided by peptide stability and compatibility of the specific solvent with bioassays.
 In this respect, sterile water or bacteriostatic water often is the first choice of solvent.
 In spite of being the first choice, sterile or bacteriostatic water cannot dissolve every peptide.
 Hence experimentation with different solvents is often required for optimizing the solvent of choice.
-Sodium chloride solution in water is not advised to be used for dissolving peptides so as to avoid precipitation with acetate salts.
+Sodium chloride solution in water is not advised to be used for dissolving peptides to avoid precipitation with acetate salts.

 Peptides Reconstitution Guidelines

-Selection of appropriate solvent demands sterile water, 0.1% acetic acid, or any solvent that can be easily removed by lyophilization.
+The selection of appropriate solvent demands sterile water, 0.1% acetic acid, or any solvent that can be easily removed by lyophilization.
 It is recommended to dissolve a small amount of the peptide in the chosen solvent before dissolving the complete vial.
 The molecule should always be dissolved to form a higher stock concentration than that required for the actual assays.
 It can be diluted further in the appropriate assay buffer to derive at the appropriate concentration for use in the bioassays.

 Upon resuspension, visible particles sometimes persist in the peptide solution.
 The vial can then be sonicated to enhance the dissolution of the particles to yield a clear solution.
 Sonication does not modify the solubility of the peptide but expedites the breaking up of the particles to enhance solubility.
 Post sonication, the researcher has to inspect for the presence of any surface layer, cloudy appearance, or gel-like consistency.
 If so, then the peptide has merely got suspended but not dissolved.
 Hence, it would demand the use of a more potent solvent.